HackYourFuture/JavaScript2/Week2/MAKEME.md

 - If the timer is running, the user can't change the session length anymore
 - Use at least 3 functions
 - Display minutes and seconds
-- If the timer finishes the timer should be replaced by the message: `Time's up!`
+- If the time is up the Pomodoro clock should be replaced by the message: `Time's up!`

-If you are having trouble understanding the functionality check this [demo](https://pomodoroclock-sandbox.mxapps.io).
+If you are having trouble understanding the functionality here's a [demo](https://pomodoroclock-sandbox.mxapps.io) for how it should work!

 Good luck!